njomzaismailii/TCPUDPServers/README.md

-# TCPUDPServers
+# TCP and UDP Servers
-TCPserver and UDPserver implementations with python
+TCP server and UDP server implementations with python